How is melanoma skin cancer diagnosed?

 Biopsies of areas other than the skin may be needed in some cases.
-For example, if melanoma has already been diagnosed on the skin, nearby lymph nodes may be biopsied to see if the cancer has spread that far (or farther).
+For example, if melanoma has already been diagnosed on the skin, nearby lymph nodes may be biopsied to see if the cancer has spread to them.

-In rare cases, biopsies may be needed to figure out what type of cancer someone has.
-For example, some melanomas may spread so quickly that they reach the lymph nodes, lungs, brain, or other areas while the original skin melanoma is still small.
+Rarely, biopsies may be needed to figure out what type of cancer someone has.
+For example, some melanomas can spread so quickly that they reach the lymph nodes, lungs, brain, or other areas while the original skin melanoma is still very small.
 Sometimes these tumors are found with imaging tests (such as CT scans) or other exams even before the melanoma on the skin is discovered.
 In other cases they may be found long after a skin melanoma has been removed, so it’s not clear if it’s the same cancer.

 In still other cases, melanoma may be found somewhere in the body without ever finding a spot on the skin.
 This may be because some skin lesions go away on their own (without any treatment) after some of their cells have spread to other parts of the body.
-Melanoma can also start in internal organs, but this is very rare, and if melanoma has spread widely throughout the body, it may not be possible to tell which tumor was the first one.
+Melanoma can also start in internal organs, but this is very rare, and if melanoma has spread widely throughout the body, it may not be possible to tell exactly where it started.

-When it has spread like this, the metastatic melanoma in certain organs might be confused with a cancer starting in that organ.
+When melanoma has spread to other organs, it can sometimes be confused with a cancer starting in that organ.
 For example, melanoma that has spread to the lung might be confused with a primary lung cancer (cancer that starts in the lung).